Axon Enterprise

 Law enforcement technology combined with AI/ML for police report writing requires rare domain expertise.
 Draft One's training data advantage means talent at competitor AI firms cannot overcome the data moat regardless of headcount.

-TASER + Body Camera + Evidence.com + Draft One + Drone + Axon 911 in a single Officer Safety Plan bundle.
-Agencies adopting the full suite cannot selectively replace one component — the legal evidence chain would break.
-The bundle is the moat.
+TASER 10 + Body 4 + Evidence.com + Draft One + Axon Assistant + Drone + Axon 911 + Axon Vision in a single Officer Safety Plan bundle.
+The Q1 2026 introduction of the AI Era Plan as a discrete monetisation tier (driving +700% AI revenue growth) is a new bundle layer that compounds lock-in — agencies adopting the full suite cannot selectively replace one component without breaking the legal evidence chain.

 Body camera footage from ~85% of major U.S. law enforcement agencies is the exclusive training set for Draft One.
 No competitor can replicate this data advantage — it is contractually controlled by Axon, continuously generated, and legally protected from external access.